ilBares/vue_introduction/README.md

 Introduction to Vue 2 and Vue 3.

 #Vue
 Data and DOM are linked and everything is reactive.
+###Directives
+DIrectives are special attributes provided by Vue and they apply special reactive behavior to the rendered DOM.
+>__v-bind__ (:) ->

 #Vue 2